DataIntellectTech/TorQ-Crypto/docs/gettingstarted.md

 Requirements
 ------------

-The TorQ Finance Starter Pack will run on Windows, Linux or OSX.
+The TorQ-Crypto Pack will run on Windows, Linux or OSX.
 It contains a small initial database of 130MB.
 As the system runs, data is fed in and written out to disk.
 We recommend that it is installed with at least 2GB of free disk space, on a system with at least 4GB of RAM.